manifold-systems/manifold/docs/articles/mars_climate_orbiter.md

     // fire thrusters and stuff
 }
 ```
 Perhaps this is the real tragedy?
-Sure, the documentation requires SI units, but the documentation doesn't compile code.
+Sure, the documentation specifies SI units, but the documentation doesn't compile code.
 Javac will make darn sure callers pass a double, but it knows not of linear momentum or SI units, unless you tell it.

 As a general rule, if the compiler can enforce what otherwise must be documented, favor the compiler!
 So let's replace